Manon of the Spring (1952 film): Release and reception

 Pagnol's first cut lasted six hours.
 It was later reduced to four hours, as Pagnol considered that there was enough material for two 2-hour films.
 At the request of distributor Gaumont, Pagnol further reduced the cut to three hours.
 The film premiered in Nice in December 1952.
 It was well received by audiences, though critical reception was mixed.
 When the film received a general theatrical release in January 1953, Jean de Baroncelli of Le Monde argued that, at three hours, it was still too long.
-At Gaumont's request, Pagnol made a shorter, 90-minute version of the film.
+Again at Gaumont's request, Pagnol made a shorter, 90-minute version of the film.

 The film was a commercial success upon release, selling 4,2 million admissions and ranking 9th at the box-office for 1953.

-Film historian Colin Crisp later called Manon of the Spring "one of the great triumphs of naive filmmaking, picking up on and continuing Marcel Pagnol’s great prewar films", though he found Jacqueline Pagnol's performance in the title role to be the film's weakest point, noting that the actress was also "too exquisitely made-up (combed hair, plucked eyebrows, lipstick) to convince as a rustic goatherd, let alone as a representative of nature".
+Film historian Colin Crisp later called Manon of the Spring "one of the great triumphs of naive filmmaking, picking up on and continuing Marcel Pagnol’s great prewar films".
+However, he found Jacqueline Pagnol's performance in the title role to be the film's weakest point, noting that the actress was also "too exquisitely made-up (combed hair, plucked eyebrows, lipstick) to convince as a rustic goatherd, let alone as a representative of nature".

 In 1968, Pagnol made the film's 4-hour version widely available by re-editing it as a television miniseries consisting of 18 episodes of 15 minutes each.

-Retelling as a novel
+Retelling as a novel and remake

-Encouraged by his film's success and feeling the need to expand its story, Pagnol decided to adapt his script into a novel which would also tell the story of Jean, the hunchback.
+Feeling the need to expand the film's story, Pagnol decided to adapt his script into a novel which would also tell the story of Jean, the hunchback.
 The two-part book, titled The Water of the Hills (L'Eau des collines), was published ten years after the release of the original film, with the first volume, Jean de Florette, functioning as a "prequel" to the film.
-The second volume, Manon des sources, retold the film's story with a different structure and additional plot elements.
+The second volume, Manon des sources, retold the film's story with several differences in terms of structure and plot elements.
 Le Papet was made a much more central character in the novel, where he played a leading role in the scheming against Jean; Pagnol notably added a final plot twist in which Le Papet discovers that Jean was his biological son.
 In 1986, the novel was adapted into a new two-part film directed by Claude Berri, Jean de Florette and Manon of the Spring.